nsomar/Suas-iOS/README.md

 }
 ```

-Let's breakdown the code above:
+Let's break down the code above:
 1. We add a listener to the store by calling `store.addListener(forStateType: Counter.self)` specifying the state type.
 Notice that we **Must** use `[weak self]` reference in the callback block to prevent strong memory cycles.
 2. By calling `subscription.linkLifeCycleTo(object: self)` we link the listener lifecycle to the view controller.
 When the controller is deallocated the listener is removed.
 3. Tapping on the increase or decrease button dispatches actions with `store.dispatch(action:)` that change the state.

-That's it, check our [documentation website](https://suas.readme.io/docs) for a full reference on Suas components.
-Or check the [list of example built using Suas](https://suas.readme.io/docs/list-of-examples).
+That's it, check our [documentation website](https://suas.readme.io/docs) for a full reference on Suas components and check the [list of example built using Suas](https://suas.readme.io/docs/list-of-examples).

 # Developer experience and tooling